cynthia/yael/doc/troubleshooting.rst

 * Segfault in Mexfile: MacOS 32/64 bits.
 If you have a 32 bits Matlab version with MacOS, then you should check that you have used the flag ``--mac32`` when configuring Yael.

+* In Matlab, some issues come from the regular changes in releases of Matlab.
+We do our best to find some solutions (because we need this ourselves).

+* On MacOS, the use by default of the LLVM compiler also cause some (solvable) issues to use multi-threading in some of the functions.
+By default, multi-threading is disabled.
+Yet it is still available in some functions involving matrix multiplication, such as yael_nn.